-Sophomore year of high school, two weeks before the homecoming dance, I went to the Guess store at my local mall, in a southwest suburb of Chicago.
-I needed a dress stat, and I couldn’t afford one that I really wanted: a cream-colored ruffled mini from BCBG.
-Inside the store, which was nestled between Gap and Chico’s, a navy blue bandage dress — similar to ones worn by Cindy Crawford and Salma Hayek in the ‘90s and Lindsay Lohan and Blake Lively (on the set of the OG Gossip Girl, no less) in the ‘00s — hung on a wall display.
+Some years ago, two weeks before my big school dance, I went to the Guess store at my local shopping centre.
+I needed a dress stat, and I couldn’t afford one that I really wanted: a cream-coloured ruffled mini from BCBG.
+Inside the store, a navy blue bandage dress — similar to ones worn by Cindy Crawford and Salma Hayek in the ‘90s and Lindsay Lohan and Blake Lively (on the set of the OG Gossip Girl, no less) in the ‘00s — hung on a wall display.
 I snatched it before some other 15-year-old on a mission (and a limited budget) could and walked tall all the way to the dressing room.

-As soon as I’d maneuvered the micro-mini over my body, I knew something was wrong.
+As soon as I’d manoeuvred the micro-mini over my body, I knew something was wrong.
 Not only could I not move or breathe in the sartorial torture device, but I also couldn’t take it off.
 I spent the next 45 minutes panicking, convincing myself that the only way I could get out of this dress was by hacking the skin-tight bodycon off with whatever sharp item I could find in my backpack.
 By the time I did pry it off, I was drained.
-I abandoned shopping for a dress altogether, and ended up re-wearing a beaded Free People dress from the clearance section at Lord & Taylor.
+I abandoned shopping for a dress altogether, and ended up re-wearing a beaded Free People dress from the clearance section.

 I swore to never subject myself to the dangers of a bandage.
 Frankly, I thought I’d never have to, with the trend dwindling in popularity by the early 2010s.